Foundation Year Zero

 The aims of this module are to equip you with basic knowledge about social science, media and journalism research, to enable you to carry out independent research in the wider subject area, and to provide opportunities to gain practical research experience.
 This module will lead you into a disciplined and deeper study of the media and culture and their place within contemporary society.
 You will be introduced to the main research methodologies and gain a critical appreciation of the relation between the theory of research and its practice.

-Professional Practices (20 credits, compulsory for SH and optional for CH)
+Professional Practices (20 credits, compulsory for SH and for some CH - depending on degree combination)

 Media Meanings and Messages (20 credits, compulsory for SH)